gaps-closure/emu/design-notes.md

 ```

 3) Load Packages into VM

-XXX: Check what may have been missed by running apt list --installed on the working snapshots
+* Check what may have been missed by running apt list --installed on the working snapshots
-XXX: Most can be added to the debootstrap --include list
+* Most can be added to the debootstrap --include list
-XXX; Also there is room to remove needless packages here using --exclude, be careful not to exclude essential packages
+* Also there is room to remove needless packages here using --exclude, be careful not to exclude essential packages

 ```
 apt update